5 Tips On How To Learn A New Language When Studying Abroad

 These perks don’t come for free – it takes quite a bit of hard work.
 Although early childhood is the best time to start learning a new language, these benefits aren’t exclusive to those lucky ones who start learning from birth.
 But it’s never too late to start.

-Here are some pro tips from those who mastered it!
+Here are five tips to make it easier, from those who’ve done it!

 Polyglot Benny Lewis swears by this piece of advice, encouraging learners to make mistakes.
-You won’t sound stupid even if you don’t sound correct at first in your attempt to wrap your tongue around foreign sounds, instead, give yourself that pat of appreciation on shoulder!
-That at least you’re giving it a shot and that’s why he suggests his students to fearless and speak – no matter how bad they sound at first.
+Being brave enough to look a bit silly in front of strangers as you try to wrap your tongue around foreign sounds is crucial to learning a new language in Benny’s book.
+That’s why he encourages his students to just dive in and speak – no matter how bad they sound at first.
 Being okay with those mistakes will give you a confidence boost that’ll carry over to learning other skills without fear – another unexpected benefit to becoming bilingual.

 If You're Determined To Enroll In Spring 2018Sign Up For A Free Account